 Hello

 My name is Daylin and I like cats and acupuncture.
 My mission is to create a healing space where all bodies feel safe and welcome just as they are.
-Informed by my own personal experiences, I have a special interest in treating gastrointestinal disorders, autoimmune conditions, and the more challenging emotional-spiritual states of being human.
+Informed by my own personal experiences, I have a special interest in treating gastrointestinal disorders, autoimmune conditions, fertility and women's health, and the more challenging emotional-spiritual states of being human.
 I very much look forward to working with you. ♥️

 Warmly,